An Innocent Man: Chart performance

 The album featured three Billboard Top 10 hit singles: "Tell Her About It" (No. 1), "Uptown Girl" (No. 3) and "An Innocent Man" (No. 10).
 Four other singles were released from the album: "The Longest Time" (No. 14), "Leave a Tender Moment Alone" (No. 27), "Keeping the Faith" (No. 18) and "This Night" (US B-side of "Leave a Tender Moment Alone").
 "Tell Her About It" and "Uptown Girl" garnered international success—"Uptown Girl" reached No. 1 in the UK, Australia and New Zealand.
 An Innocent Man remained on the US Pop album chart for 111 weeks, becoming Joel's longest charting studio album behind The Stranger.
 For over a year, the album remained on the charts in the UK, Japan and Australia.

 Critical reception

 Like his three previous efforts, Joel's An Innocent Man received a nomination for the 26th Grammy Award for Album of the Year, although the award went to Michael Jackson's Thriller.
-The album was also nominated for a Grammy for Best Male Pop Vocal Performance for "Uptown Girl," but again was beaten by Thriller.
+The album was also nominated for a Grammy for Best Male Pop Vocal Performance for "Uptown Girl", but again was beaten by Thriller.

 Track listing

-All songs by Billy Joel, except for the chorus for "This Night," which is credited on the sleeve to L. v.
+All songs by Billy Joel, except for the chorus for "This Night", which is credited on the sleeve to Joel and L. v.
 Beethoven.

-The track listing on the LP is slightly different from that on the cassette and original CD pressings, with the latter swapping the places of "The Longest Time" and "Uptown Girl."
+The track listing on the LP is slightly different from that on the cassette and original CD pressings, with the latter swapping the places of "The Longest Time" and "Uptown Girl".
 However, on the actual cassette shell and disc label, the songs are listed (and play) in the correct order as printed on the LP.